-One key indicator of a world-class WFM is the use of self learning and artificial intelligence (AI) for forecasting.
-Whether it's forecasting call volumes or average handle time (AHT), a WFM tool should leverage AI to give you better forecasting accuracy everyday.
+One key indicator of world-class WFM software is the use of self-learning and artificial intelligence (AI) for forecasting.
+Whether it's forecasting call volumes or average handle time (AHT), a WFM tool should leverage AI to give you better forecasting accuracy every day.
 This is becoming a technology standard across various industries for many reasons.

 Tech that proves its own accuracy

 A cutting-edge forecasting tool will let you see exactly how accurate it is.
 An essential feature for you to check for is the ability to save versions of a forecast for later use.
 This allows you to compare your forecast against actuals.
 For example, you can compare a call volume forecast—that you used to create your staffing schedule— with your current incoming calls.
 This type of feature comes standard in injixo.
 If it’s important to you, you may want to add this feature to your must-have list.

 Your next WFM software may have all the tech bells and whistles, but your data is important, too.
 The accuracy of your forecast depends on your historical data.
 That’s why this is another must-have criterion for choosing your ideal WFM tool.
 Your integrations and the quality of the data may determine your choice of software.
 Let us take a closer look at some examples.